WallarooLabs/wally/book/go/api/api.md

 ##### constructor `MakeApplication(name string) *application`

-Create a new application the the name `name`.
+Create a new application with the name `name`.

 ##### `NewPipeline(name string, source_config SourceConfig) *pipelineBuilder`

-Create a new pipeline with the anem `name` and a source config object.
+Create a new pipeline with the name `name` and a source config object.

 ##### `ToJson()`